FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/tournament-settings.png" style="width:75%">

+- The `Tournament Title` shown on the `Scoreboard` is configured here.
-- Use the `Stage` dropdown to set the current stage of the tournament.
+- Use the `Current Stage` dropdown to set the current stage of the tournament.
 Most tournaments have `practice` and `ranking` stages.
 When you import a `Schedule File` the stage names in the file are used.
 Default stage names are used if you import a `Team List`.
 Press the `Save` button after changing the stage.
-If scores have already been entered for the new `Stage` they will appear on the `Scoreboard`.
+If scores have already been entered for the newly selected `Stage` they will appear on the `Scoreboard`.
+- If you have a non-default number of Practice or Ranking rounds, make the change in the `Number of rounds per stage` setting.
+- The `Schedule offset` setting is used when you have imported a full schedule file, with match times, and your tournament is running behind schedule (e.g. snow days).
 - `Delete Tournament Data` - Use the `Delete` button to delete the Teams and Matches.
-You will be asked to confirm. **Note this is permanent and deleted scores cannot be recovered**.
+You will be asked to confirm. **Note this is permanent and deleted data cannot be recovered**.
 The system will verify that there are no team scores before deleting teams or matches, which means that you will have to delete scores before deleting teams (and matches).
 You delete scores in the `Scoring` module.
-- The `Tournament Title` shown on the `Scoreboard` is configured here.

-### Images
+### Sponsor Logos

 The sponsor logos shown on the [Scoreboard](#Scoreboard) ribbon are configured here.

 <img src="./images/tournament-images.png" style="width:75%">

-The four *FIRST* LEGO League global sponsors are preloaded.
-You can add additional images files by pressing the `Add Image` button.
-Press the `Delete` button on an image tile to remove it.
+The five *FIRST* LEGO League global sponsors are preloaded.
+You can add additional images files by dragging and dropping an image file.
+Press the red trashcan button on an image tile to remove it.

-Note: A later version of this software will support hiding logos that you do not want to be displayed but that you wish to keep.

-### Import team data
+### Import team information

 The next step is to import a schedule file or team list.
-Click `Import` on the right of the screen and select to import a `Schedule File` or `Team List`
+Click the `Import` icon at the top right of the screen and drag `Schedule File` or `Team List` file as indicated.

 Note: `Import` is only available when the team list is empty.